open-horizon/anax/docs/node_management_overview.md

     ```

 3. Verify the impacted edge nodes (Optional)
     The following command can be used to check which nodes the NMP applies to before publishing the NMP to the Exchange.
-This is useful to confirm the NMP parameters will target the desired
-edge nodes only.
+This is useful to confirm the NMP parameters will target the desired edge nodes only.

-    ```
+    ```bash
     hzn exchange nmp add sample_nmp -f nmp.json --dry-run --applies-to
     ```

 4. Add the NMP to the Exchange

-    ```
+    ```bash
     hzn exchange nmp add sample_nmp -f nmp.json
     ```

 5. Observe the status of the upgrade job (Optional)
     - Now that the NMP has been published, it will soon get picked up by the worker on the agent to perform the upgrade.
 The status of the NMP can then be observed using the following command.

-    ```
+    ```bash
     hzn exchange nmp status sample-nmp
     ```
-    OR
-    ```
+    or
+    ```bash
     hzn exchange node management status {node-name}
     ```